 8 CONCLUSION AND DISCUSION

 Human duplicate title and abstract (TAB) screening in systematic reviews is time-consuming, requiring a substantial amount of human labor which decelerates the review process and thereby the dissemination of important knowledge for practice, research, and policy.
 In this study, we have shown that OpenAI’s GPT API models can function as highly reliable second screeners even in complex review settings, making it possible to substitute one human in the duplicate screening process and reallocate human resources.
 Our findings suggest that when configured correctly GPT API models can perform on par with or even surpass human screeners with regard to finding relevant studies.
-Hereto, we found that the GPT-4 model outperforms the GPT-3.5-turbo model.
-Therefore, we recommend primarily using the GPT-4 model for GPT API screening.
-Moreover, we found that GPT API models yield a specificity rate on par with humans, but in some applications, they appear slightly over-inclusive relative to human screeners (i.e., they yield lower specificity rates than typically human screeners).
-However, we do not necessarily consider this to be a deficit of the models as long as they also contain high recall rates.
-This merely forces the human reviewers to double-check close-to-relevant records, which ultimately guards against overlooking relevant studies.
-In general, our results stand in contrast to most previous research (Gargari et al., 2024; Guo et al., 2024), finding that GPT API models mainly perform adequately in terms of excluding irrelevant studies.
-On the one hand, this discrepancy might be explained by the fact that the GPT API models we used drew on function calling (OpenAI, 2024), which improves the models’ response consistency.
-On the other hand, all previous research added all inclusion/exclusion criteria to the same prompt, thus the discrepancy might be explained by the fact that we invented the use of multiple-prompt screening which is based on making one concise prompt per inclusion/exclusion criteria of the review.
-This approach was especially decisive for making it work in complex review settings.
+Moreover, we found that the GPT-4 model outperforms the GPT-3.5-turbo model and therefore recommend primarily using the GPT-4 model for GPT API screening.
+Moreover, we found that GPT API models can yield specificity rates that are on par with humans, but in some applications appear to be slightly over-inclusive (i.e., they yield lower specificity rates than typical human screeners).
+We do, however, not necessarily consider this a deficit as long as the models obtain high recall rates.
+Thus, low specificity levels do not come with a risk of biased results – they merely force human reviewers to double-check a higher number of records.

+Our results contrast previous research in which GPT API models were found to perform well in terms of specificity but less well in terms of recall (Gargari et al., 2024; Guo et al., 2024).
+While it would be premature – based on our data – to make hard conclusions about the reasons for the higher performance (in terms of recall) in our classification experiments, some differences are worth noting in terms of our workflow and the workflow of prior evaluations.
+First, as noted earlier, contrary to prior evaluations of GPT API models for TAB screening, we relied on function calling (OpenAI, 2024), thereby improving the models’ response consistency.
+Moreover, in experiment 3 (our most complex case), instead of adding all inclusion/exclusion criteria to the same prompt, we introduced and used multi-prompt screening, using one concise prompt per inclusion/exclusion criteria in the review.
+This may further have contributed to the higher levels of recall compared to prior examinations.